filecoin-project/specs/actors.md

 	// ArbitratedDeals is the set of deals this miner has been slashed for since the
 	// last post submission
 	ArbitratedDeals CidSet

-	// TODO: maybe this number is redundant with power LockedStorage Integer

 	// Power is the amount of power this miner has
 	Power Integer